Iraklia

 The closest beach to the village — a short walk south.
 Fine sand, crystal clear shallow water, a handful of sunbeds and a simple beach bar.
 One of the most unaffected family beaches in the Cyclades. - 13:00 · Lunch — Village Taverna

 The village tavernas cook what the local fishermen bring in.
 Simple, excellent, a third of Mykonos prices.
-The owner probably knows everyone on the island by name. - 15:00 · Tourkopigado Beach
+The owner probably knows everyone on the island by name.
+Among these tavernas, Αρακλειά earned ★★ in the FNL Best Restaurant Awards 2026 (Traditional Greek) and was named in the FNL list of ten must-visit restaurants — the only restaurant in its category not in a mainstream tourist destination. - 15:00 · Tourkopigado Beach

 The finest beach on Iraklia — a wild south-coast bay with fine pebbles and extraordinary water clarity.
 Reached by a 40-minute walking path from the village.
 No facilities, total peace. - 17:00 · Cave of Agios Ioannis